Addressing the challenges facing

 Mental illness, terrorism, gangs, racial disparity, and advances in technology challenge the contemporary criminal justice system like never before.
 To counter these challenges, criminologists apply psychology, social trends, and statistics to examine criminal behaviors in ways that help predict and prevent future criminal behavior.

-At the Adler School, our students examine issues of criminal justice with specific deliberations on race, class, and gender— acknowledging the inequitable distribution of social justice.
+At Adler University, our students examine issues of criminal justice with specific deliberations on race, class, and gender— acknowledging the inequitable distribution of social justice.
 They examine and provide explanations for the norms and deviations of behaviors, understanding that each society has its own set of norms.
 Our curriculum focuses on sustainable solutions for the present and future, equipping students with the skills to promote social change.

 Offered exclusively online, coursework to complete this degree can be completed in less than 24 months.
 This enables students to advance their education while keeping up with other life and work commitments.